-- Address major data gaps in the abundance, spatial distribution, species composition and the timing of juvenile salmonid out-migration.
+To address major data gaps in the abundance, spatial distribution, species composition and the timing of juvenile salmonid out-migration.

-- Lead to science-driven policy decisions, steering restoration and protection projects toward the most critical nearshore habitats which are vital to the health and sustainability of these populations.
+To contribute lead to science-driven policy decisions, steering restoration and protection projects toward the most critical nearshore habitats which are vital to the health and sustainability of these populations.

-Primary Habitat Impacted By Project:
+Primary Habitats Impacted By Project:

 Wild Fish Conservancy